 - The main ingredient: your favorite store-bought or homemade mayo, I used store-bought.

-Since you’re making it yourself, you can also ensure it’s gluten-free, since you know what you’ll be putting in it.
+- Since you're making this sauce yourself, you can also ensure it's gluten-free (if that's important to you), since you know what you'll be putting in it.

-If you also need dairy-free, Sir Kensington’s and Primal Kitchen both make a dairy-free mayo that are certified gluten-free.
-Thrive market also sells a vegan, egg-free mayo.
+- If you also need dairy-free, Sir Kensington's and Primal Kitchen both make a dairy-free mayo that is certified gluten-free.
+Thrive Market also sells a vegan, egg-free mayo.

-- Adobo sauce from a can of Chipotle Peppers in Adobo: I’ve used this ingredient so many times on the blog like in salsa, Chicken Tinga, chili, and even for this delicious salad!
+- Adobo sauce from a can of Chipotle Peppers in Adobo: I've used this ingredient so many times on the blog like in this favorite salsa, Chicken Tinga Tostadas, in chili, and even for this delicious salad!